jodi-dev/beanbooks/README.md

 1. Error prevention: Customization input will be constrained to allowed options.
 For example, genre categories will be predefined, default timer and word goal will be given (will be constrained to within a reasonable range too).
 1. Error recovery: For all pages not on the planned routes, there will be a 404 page.
 1. Help: There will be some local help elements in the form of text descriptions.

+# To Launch

+try beanbooks.herokuapp.com

+(may take a few minutes to build/fail to build upon first launch)